Know the gun, know the law

 The public provide law enforcement with a vital source of information on illegal firearms.
 If you have any information about illegal firearms or any concerns about people having access to firearms please report it to the police or anonymously to Crimestoppers.

-Lawful firearms holders
+Licensed firearms holders

 If you legally own a firearm, please ensure you comply with the terms of your licence or certificate.